 Specific eligibility requirements take into account an applicant’s citizenship, age, income, resources, and other factors.
 Generally, services are available to:

-Once a customer starts to receive CalWORKs, the customer must keep the Eligibility Worker (EW) informed about changes in order to:
+Once a customer starts to receive CalWORKs, the customer must keep the Eligibility Specialist (ES) informed about changes in order to:

 All CalWORKs recipients, with the exception of Annual Reporting Child Only (AR/CO) recipients, are required to submit a Semi-Annual Eligibility Status Report (SAR 7) once per year (due in the sixth month of the first semi-annual period) followed by the re-certification of eligibility in the sixth month of the second semi-annual period.

-Your Eligibility Worker will inform you if you are an AR/CO recipient and what the reporting requirements are for that program.
+Your Eligibility Specialist will inform you if you are an AR/CO recipient and what the reporting requirements are for that program.